What is an Assignment?

 What are the Salient Features of the Assignment Process?

-- Buyer takes over the assignment agreement and pays the adjustments to the builder at the time of closing.
-New and original buyer may split the adjustments if that is decided as per the agreement
+- The buyer takes over the assignment agreement and pays the adjustments to the builder at the time of closing.
+New and original buyers may split the adjustments if that is decided as per the agreement

 - Assignment fees are typically paid by the original buyer to the builder